rubocop/rubocop-md/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake test` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.